dreamerlyhq/docs/pages/docs/getting-started/what-is-dreamerly.md

 # What is Dreamerly?

-Dreamerly is a mobile-native, app store-compliant, and fully customizable suite of toolkits for iOS developers looking to integrate NFT and web3 features into their apps.
+Dreamerly is a **mobile-native**, **app store-compliant**, and **fully customizable** suite of toolkits for iOS developers to integrate NFT and web3 features into their apps.
 Our open-source framework provides a backend and a wrapper around Apple's StoreKit to make implementing NFT in-app purchases and transactions easy.

 Whether you are building a new app or already serving millions of customers, you can use Dreamerly to: